 Method 4: CSV to BigQuery Using the Web API

 A full discussion on the coding to import data to BigQuery from CSV beyond the scope of this article, but broadly speaking, your steps would be as follows:-

 - Specify the source URL, dataset name, destination table name, etc.

 - Initialize the client that will be used to send requests(can be reused for multiple requests).

-- Specify the “Load Job configuration“, make sure you do not miss essential format options.
+- Specify the “Load Job configuration“, and make sure you do not miss essential format options.

 - Load the table using API commands, this load job will block until the table is successfully created and loaded or an error occurs.